 Preparing to volunteer in Tanzania for two and a half months was a daunting task.
-I read an armful of travel guides but once I was living and working in the field, I began to realize that none of them really quite hit the mark for things I’d need.
+I read an armful of travel guides, but once I was living and working in the field I began to realize that none of them really hit the mark for things I’d need.

-The books get the big things like cameras and underpants; and they tell you to bring things you will never end up using like plastic egg carriers and traveler’s checks.
+Guides suggest to pack the key items like a good camera and multiple pairs of underpants, and they tell you to bring things you will never end up using – like plastic egg carriers and thermal pants.

-One day as I bartered packets of powdered lemonade for chocolate bars with other volunteers, I saw that none of us really got our packing right.
-Every day I was there I realized that I brought too much of this or not enough of that.
+One day, as I bartered packets of powdered lemonade for chocolate bars with other volunteers, I saw that none of us really got our packing right.
+Every day I realized that I had packed too much of this or not enough of that.

-These are the things I would bring on if I were to volunteer in Africa again…
+These are the things I would pack if I were to volunteer in Africa again.

 Some people may tell you that sandals are the footwear of choice for a tropical vacation.
 However, personal experience has taught me that sandals are not made for volunteers who will be working in rural areas.

 Chances are, walking will be your main source of transportation.
-Be forewarned that it's likely that the road won't be paved and the paths you walk on to get from here to there will be very dusty.
-Not to mention, you're walking the same paths as donkeys, cattle, goats, and dogs — animals that don't mind leaving you presents along the journey.
+Be warned that it's likely that the road won't be paved and the paths you walk on to get from here to there will be very dusty.
+Not to mention, you're walking the same paths as donkeys, cattle, goats, and dogs — animals that will leave you presents along the journey.

-If all of that really doesn't bother you, and you don't mind getting back to your homestay and not recognizing your own feet, then by all means, sandals away!
-Still, I highly recommend you bring a pair of light, comfortable, closed-toe walking shoes and plenty of socks for your workdays.
+If that doesn't bother you, and you don't mind getting back to your homestay and not recognizing your own feet, by all means, sandals away!
+I would highly recommend bringing a pair of light, comfortable, closed-toe walking shoes and breathable socks for your work days.

 When you volunteer abroad, your diet will be different and your stomach will not like it at first.
 It might be uncomfortable and scary and you just might want to blame the food.
-Before you run to the nearest city and drop a ridiculous amount of money on peanut butter and Top Ramen, reach for a bottle of Tums or Pepto Bismol instead.
+Before you run to the nearest city and drop a ridiculous amount of money on peanut butter and two minute noodles, reach for a bottle of Tums or Pepto Bismol instead.

-Use these antacids to help with your initial stomach pains and ease your transition to new kinds of food.
-Enjoying the food provided for you by your host family is a sign of respect and a huge step in immersing yourself in your new culture.
+Use these antacids to help with your initial stomach pains and ease your transition to new food.
+Enjoying the food provided for you by your host family is a sign of respect, and a huge step in immersing yourself in the new culture.

-Speaking of new foods, it's important to remember that in many developing countries that host volunteer programs, the staples will be carbohydrate-heavy — think rice, beans, and porridges.
-Depending on where you are, fresh fruits, vegetables, and animal proteins may not be readily accessible.
+Speaking of new foods, it's important to remember in many countries, the staples will be carbohydrate-heavy — think rice, beans, and porridges.
+Depending on where you are, fresh fruits, vegetables, and animal proteins may not be readily available.

-I know from experience that the short phone conversations with my family never quite seemed like enough.
+I know from experience that short phone conversations with my family never quite seemed like enough.
 Trust me; you will miss your family and friends, especially if you are on an extended volunteer trip.
-Keeping photos of them around can sometimes be a godsend in your biggest bouts of homesickness.
+Keeping printed photos of them with you can be a godsend in your biggest bouts of homesickness.
 Plus, your host family or the people in the village or town might enjoy seeing how your family back home looks too.

-The headlamp is a must pack.
-I used my cell phone backlight to guide my way to the toilet early on in the trip.
+The headlamp is a must.
+I used my iPhone light to guide my way to the toilet early into my trip.
 I left the bathroom in the dark.
-Yes, my cell phone fell down the twelve-foot deep pit toilet.
-Thereafter, I became a big fan of the security of the headlamp — fashionable and functional.
+Yes, my iPhone fell down the twelve-foot deep pit toilet.
+I quickly become a huge fan of headlamps — fashionable and functional.

-I listen to music almost every free waking hour, but walking around with ear buds in all day can be isolating and can prevent you from getting to know the people around you better.
+I listen to music almost every free waking hour, but walking around with earphones in all day can be isolating and can prevent you from getting to know the people around.
 Maybe bring a small portable speaker and make friends at your impromptu village dance parties.

 In retrospect, I survived without most of these things and had an amazing volunteer experience in one of the most beautiful countries I have ever been to.
-And I came away with a few choice stories to tell because I didn’t have them.
-But here’s to putting your best foot forward and expecting the unexpected on your next trip to rural Africa!
+I came away with a few stories to tell because I didn’t have these items.
+But here’s to putting your best foot forward and expecting the unexpected on your next trip to rural Africa.

 About Go Overseas

-This article is brought to you by Elaine Andres, Volunteer Abroad Team Member at Go Overseas.
-Elaine is an experienced traveler and has volunteered in Tanzania.
-Go Overseas lists every volunteer, study, teach and intern abroad program in the world, with alumni Yelp style ratings, reviews and more.
-Check out the Volunteer Abroad section of Go Overseas, Go Overseas on Facebook, and follow @VolunteeReviews on Twitter.
+Elaine Andres is a Volunteer Abroad Team Member at Go Overseas.
+Elaine volunteered in Tanzania.
+Go Overseas lists every volunteer, study, teach and intern abroad program in the world.

 Interested in climbing Mt Kilimanjaro?
 Be a responsible traveler and find out how you can help the porters on your journey to the top.